manojgayala/POPL1/Language Manual.md

    * iteration-statement
    * jump-statement

-### labeled statements
+### Labeled statements
 Statements may carry label prefixes.
-A label is an identifier used to flag a location in a program as the target of a goto statement or switch statement.A simple identifier followed by a colon (:) is a label. \
+A label is an identifier used to flag a location in a program such as `switch` or `mem` inside class .A simple identifier followed by a colon (:) is a label. \

    *labeled-statement: \
-         identifier : statement \
+         identifier  \
          case constant-expression : statement \
          default : statement* \